 CARBOHYDRATES ARE ENERGY!
 They aren’t fat.
 They don’t make you fat.
 They are essential for fueling your body to produce the effort to do real work that makes people better… AT EVERYTHING!
 You’ve got complex carbohydrates and simple carbohydrates.

-- Complex carbs = fiber, wheat, bran, oats; foods that are overall less easy to digest and therefore are broken down in such a way as to give you energy over a longer period of time.
+- Complex carbs = fiber, wheat, bran, oats; foods that are overall less easy to digest and, therefore, are broken down in such a way as to give you energy over a longer period.

-- Simple carbs are found in highly processed products, anything with added table sugar, and in a lot of ‘junk’ foods.
-There are also natural foods high in sugars such as many kinds of berries.
+- Simple carbs are found in highly processed products, anything with added table sugar, and in many ‘junk’ foods.
+Like many kinds of berries, natural foods are also high in sugars.
 That said, there are times and situations when simple carbs are OK or advisable.
 At most other times, complex, high-fiber carbohydrate foods are the way to go.

 Stay Hydrated

 Most of us don’t drink enough water!
-It’s among the most plentiful resources and by most accounts it’s still almost free.
-Yet, we elect to drink so many kinds of fluids that contain sugar, carbonation, caffeine, and overall nothing good for you.
-The gold standard for the amount we should be drinking varies depending upon who you ask or where you read but you’ll never go wrong getting eight to ten 8oz glasses of water per day.
-If you are performing a good bit of high-intensity exercise, you should drink more.
-Not rocket science here.
+It’s among the most plentiful resources; by most accounts, it’s still almost free.
+Yet, we elect to drink so many fluids that contain sugar, carbonation, caffeine, and nothing good for you.
+The gold standard for the amount we should be drinking varies depending upon who you ask or where you read, but you’ll never go wrong getting eight to ten 8oz glasses of water per day.
+You should drink more if you are performing a good bit of high-intensity exercise.
+It's not rocket science here.
 You are made up of mostly water.
-You should do your best to make sure that all of your tissues are properly hydrated to maximize your body’s ability to heal and perform.
+You should do your best to ensure all your tissues are correctly hydrated to maximize your body’s ability to heal and perform.

 How Nutrition Fits Into Our All-the-Way Well Philosophy

 We don’t specifically offer nutritional guidance as a stand-alone item.
-That being said, we do include these basic nutritional insights to our clients as all-the-way well care.
+That being said, we include these basic nutritional insights to our clients as all-the-way well care.
 All physical therapists have the biochemistry and physiology training to play a larger role in our patients’ nutrition and health.
 A major barrier to this is that most physical therapists cannot spend adequate time or effort needed to address nutrition.
-Most of them don’t even have the hand’s-on time that they need to do their best work!
+Most don’t even have the hands-on time to do their best work!

-Fad diets and the repackaging of standard diet and nutrition information come and go!
+Fad diets and repackaging standard diet and nutrition information come and go!
 There is some good to fad dieting – structure!
 Almost all PTs can give you excellent nutrition advice without overstepping their scope of knowledge.
-Some of the simple tricks will always apply – fewer “bad” calories, less sugar, more lean proteins, high fiber, etc. Once you get that foundation down, you'll figure out the specifics based on your body and your needs.
+Some simple tricks will always apply – fewer “bad” calories, less sugar, lean proteins, high fiber, etc. Once you get that foundation down, you'll determine the specifics based on your body and needs.